-When should you use Payment Pages vs Invoices?
+When should I use Payment Pages or Invoices?

 Paystack provides two simple ways to accept payments from anyone, anywhere in the world, even if you don't have your own website:

 Payment Pages are the simplest way to collect payment through Paystack.
 With Payment Pages, you can generate a simple link that allows customers to make one-time or recurring payments.
 You can send this link to customers via WhatsApp, email, Twitter DM, or any other digital medium of your choice.
 Click here to learn more about Payment Pages.